Home / Blog / Your Complete Guide To Fast People Search Removal

 A person typing on a laptop, displaying a screen with text, charts, and a fingerprint icon.
 The dim lighting suggests a focused, possibly cybersecurity-related task to delete my information online.

-Having your personal data online puts you at risk of cybercrimes and in-person crimes, ranging from online impersonation schemes to real-life stalking.
+Having your legal records and personal data online puts you at risk of cybercrimes and in-person crimes, ranging from online impersonation schemes to real-life stalking.

 For example, cybercriminals can piece together your details — phone numbers, addresses, names, and more — and use that info to create fraudulent accounts in your name.
 This is a criminal practice known as identity theft, which costs consumers and companies billions of dollars each year in losses.
 Phishing, personal data breaches, extortion and identity theft fall within the top eight types of reported internet crimes.